-As mentioned, most movie themes encompass universal experiences, and few experiences are more universal than that of growing up with all the awkward, angsty and otherwise awful events and emotions that go along with it.
+As mentioned, most movie themes encompass universal experiences.
+And few experiences are more universal than that of growing up with all the awkward, angsty, and otherwise awful events and emotions that go along with it.

 Writer Shayne Anderson discusses the role that this theme played in his work: “When writing my script, I was aware of a theme.
 It was apparent early on the story I wanted to tell revolved around a family.
 Not only a biological one but a family at the school.
 Friendship as family.”